 - Any of your favorite things

-I'm the VP of Product at Pingboard, leading product strategy and development.
+Previously, I was the VP of Product at Pingboard.
 As part of the founding team, I also started and led design, data, content strategy, support, and people ops teams.

-Before that, I was part of the founding team at Gowalla.
-As the Glue Guy, I managed multiple teams, development projects, and virtual good economies.
+I was also part of the founding team at Gowalla.
+I managed multiple teams, development projects, and virtual good economies.

 A few highlights